ProfilePic

 CDs as Investments

 CDs are considered safe investment vehicles that are best for situations where you don’t want to risk losing your money.
 These investments are stable options for saving money for a future goal.
 For instance, if you plan to buy a house in the next two to three years, a CD may earn you a higher interest rate than other options.
-It should be used for amounts of money that you won’t need in the immediate future since withdrawing it before it matures will result in a penalty.
+It should be used for amounts of money you won’t need in the immediate future since withdrawing it before it matures will result in a penalty.